Skip to main content

 sudo apt update && sudo apt full-upgrade

-# Search for tools
+# Search and install security tools

 apt search "metasploit"